kavinshahh29/django_project/README.md

 # Developer Search Web Application

 ## Description
 The Developer Search Web Application is a platform designed to facilitate collaboration among developers, enabling them to share projects, communicate, and explore profiles of other users.
-Built using Django, this application provides a range of features including a messaging system, project posting, project viewing, user search based on usernames, post CRUD operations, viewing other users' profiles, and CRUD operations on the user's own profile.
+Built using Django, this application provides a range of features including  project posting, project viewing, user search based on usernames, post CRUD operations, viewing other users' profiles, and CRUD operations on the user's own profile.

 ## Features